 I fell in love with the South African bush and Kruger long before I fell in love with my husband who is a trails ranger in Kruger National Park.

 I was a cabin attendant for KLM when I first went on safari to Madikwe Private Game Reserve on a layover.
 It was the weirdest feeling.
 As soon as I drove onto the reserve and opened my windows, it felt like I was coming home.
-That earthy smell, the reddish color of the soil, it all felt so familiar and comforting.
+That earthy smell, the reddish colour of the soil, it all felt so familiar and comforting.

 I met a colleague on a later trip to Joburg and another safari to the Waterberg.
 We happened to have annual leave at the same time.
 She loved the wilderness just as much as I did so we decided to spend our leave in South Africa.
 We would start with a week in Cape Town and after that, we would spend 10 days in Kruger.
 That was my first time in Kruger and it was amazing!